Quantum Markovian master equations: resonance theory shows validity for all time scales: Main results

-In this paper, it is understood that the continuous mode limit is performed and all statements are given for continuous models.
-In other words, we consider Hamiltonians \eqref{1} with $H_\r$ and $\varphi(g)$ given in \eqref{5}.
-Our method works for initial system-reservoir states belonging to the `folium' of the equilibrium state, namely, for which the reservoir is spatially asymptotically close to equilibrium at temperature $T=1/\beta>0$.
-Within this folium, the initial system-reservoir states are allowed to be {\em entangled}.
+The reason for our choice of initial states is easily understood: our methods rely on representing the initial state on a Hilbert space and relate the dynamics to spectral properties of the generator of dynamics.
+All states represented in the {\em same} Hilbert space can then be dealt with on the same footing.
+Notice that within this folium, the initial system-reservoir states are allowed to be {\em entangled}.
 We explain this point below in Section \ref{sect2}, and \eqref{83} is our fundamental result for the dynamics, equally valid for entangled and product initial states.
-The dynamics for non-factorized initial states in the weak coupling regime was analyzed in \cite{Tetal,Yetal} (see also the references therein) and we will address the detailed analysis of our results on the dynamics of entangled states elsewhere.
+The dynamics for non-factorized initial states in the van Hove (weak coupling regime) was analyzed in \cite{Tetal,Yetal} (see also the references therein) and we will address the detailed analysis of our results on the dynamics of entangled states elsewhere.

-The main goal of Sections \ref{subs1}-\ref{subs3} is to make a link with the `usual' setup and results, where the system dynamics is given by a `propagator' $V_t$.
+The main goal of Sections \ref{subs1}-\ref{subs3} is to make a link with the usual setup and results in open system theory, where the system dynamics is given by a propagator $V_t$.
 The latter is well defined for disentangled initial states of the form $\rho_\s\otimes\rho_{\r,\beta}$, where $\rho_{\r,\beta}$ is the equilibrium state (in the thermodynamic limit) and $\rho_\s$ is an arbitrary system state.
 (Strictly speaking, $\rho_{\r,\beta}$ here is the density matrix representing $\omega_{\r,\beta}$ in the purification Hilbert space -- this point is explained in detail in Section \ref{sect2}.)
 The system dynamics is described by the {\em reduced system density matrix}

 where ${\rm tr}_\r$ is the partial trace over the reservoir degrees of freedom.
 The relation \eqref{32} defines a linear map on system density matrices, called the {\em dynamical map $V_t$}, by